KIMB-technologies/Radio-API/Setup.md

 It also contains the list for assigning GUI-Codes to radios and the configuration file used in non-Docker mode.

 Such an export JSON file can be imported to Radio-API afterwards.
-Thereby, all data can be replaces, appended or only the data for one radio might be overwritten.
+Thereby, all data can be replaced, appended, or only the data for one radio might be overwritten.
 (The configuration file used in non-Docker mode will not be imported.)
 More information is available at the Im- & Export web interface.

 ### Nginx Load Balancer
 An example file to use *Radio-API* behind a nginx load balancer as reverse proxy.